lsst/rtn-004/README.rst

 Build
 =====

-This repository includes lsst-texmf_  and operations_milestones_  as a Git submodule.
+This repository includes lsst-texmf_ as a Git submodule.
 Clone this repository::

     git clone --recurse-submodules https://github.com/rubin-observatory/rtn-004